bucs110fall2023/final-project-gaming-zone/README.md

 3. Verify that the program does not crash and displays appropriate error messages and a restart button.

 Expected Outcome: The program should handle unexpected overlaps without crashing and display user-friendly error messages and a restart button.

+Things to Know:
+1) Part of the code that involves debugging dissapeared due to mearging conflicts.
+2) The screen refuses to show up, a black screen for a few seconds.